-After every incident we attend we send out a customer feedback survey, overall 100% of respondents were satisfied with the way the fire service dealt with their incident.
-96% of respondents were very satisfied with our service.
+After every incident we attend we send out a customer feedback survey.
+Overall, 100% of respondents were satisfied with the way the fire service dealt with their incident and 96% of respondents were very satisfied with our service.

-Among the comments received:
+The comments received included: